Grounding exercises: 2 techniques for self-balance

 When we have stressful thoughts or emotions, our brain produces neurotransmitters, which cause us to feel anxious or depressed.

-These neurotransmitters are in charge of sending messages throughout the body that tell us whether we should fight or flee.
+These neurotransmitters send messages throughout the body telling us whether to fight or flee.

 When we do not respond to these signals, they accumulate and become chronic.